Opioid Addiction Treatment | California Behavioral Health

 What is the difference between opiates and opioids?

 Opioid is a broad term when describing any substance under that drug classification.
-It can be either synthetic (man-made) or naturally produced in the environment.
+It can be synthetic (man-made) or naturally produced in the environment.
 Poppy seeds are an example of an opiate, while fentanyl is an opioid because it does not exist in nature on its own.

 What are the physical signs of opioid addiction?